-If you love sweets (hmm, cookies, cakes), you might just be a sweet person!
+If you love sweets like cookies and cakes, you might just be a sweet person!
 According to a series of studies published in the Journal of Personality and Social Psychology, people who prefer sweet foods to other foods (say sour, bitter, salty) are nicer, more agreeable and more likely to help others.

 Reference: Meier, B. P., Moeller, S. K., Riemer-Peltz, M., & Robinson, M. D. (2011).
 Sweet taste preferences and experiences predict prosocial inferences, personalities, and behaviors.
 Journal of Personality and Social Psychology, DOI: 10.1037/a0025253